jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

 quote:
   title: ''
   body: 'Our mission consists in to spread the benefits of oral health and promote
-    the emotional power of a beautiful smile, so that all patients can enjoy to the fullest of dentistry, of success and life in general.
+    the Emotional Power of a Beautiful Smile, so that all patients can enjoy to the fullest of Dentistry, of success and life in general.

 '
   author: Dr. Filomena Montemurro Tafuri